Aatikah-Sheikh/Red-Object-Detection/README.md

   * Detects the red object.
   * Saves the image
   * Calls the python script to email the image.

 - 'red_alert.py':
   * This is the python script.
   * Waits for the saved image.
   * Sends an email notification with the image attached.

+ - 'parrotMinidroneCompetition.slx':
+   * Simulink model file for path planning, image processing, and control logic.

+   - 'test.m':
+    * (Optional) Script for visualising and testing image channels and red masks.